mesaglam/papertoolkit/trunk/data/batchimporter/README.txt

 BatchImporter.jar is just an empty file.
 It tricks launch4j into thinking that it will wrap a real jar.
 Instead, we specify a custom classpath that will point to the r3 bin/ directory.

+Get Launch4J to recompile the exe, if you need to customize this for any reason.
+These resulting exe should be placed in